-In E-Learning and offline: This means "Data protection must be maintained"
+In e-learning and offline: This means “data protection must be maintained”

-E-Learning and data protection?
+E-learning and data protection?
 No problem if you obtain the consent of the participants.

-Consider data protection from the very beginning
+Consider data protection from the outset

 Pay attention to transparency